781flyingdutchman/background_downloader/README.md

 The status will follow a sequence of `.enqueued` (waiting to execute), `.running` (actively downloading) and then one of the final states mentioned before, or `.waitingToRetry` if retries are enabled and the task failed.

-Note that Android OS may restart a task, leading to a repeat of the `.running` status, so you need to allow for that occasion.
+If a task fails with `TaskStatus.failed` then in some cases it is possible to `resume` the task without having to start from scratch.
+You can test whether this is possible by calling `FileDownloader().taskCanResume(task)` and if true, call `resume` instead of `download` or `enqueue`.

 #### Elapsed time